 All nominations are due December 1 (e.g., December 1, 2013, is the deadline for submitting nominations for the 2014 award).

-Send nominations to either the chair of the FTRF Roll of Honor Award Committee or to Jonathan Kelley (800-545-2433, ext.
+Send nominations to either the chair of the FTRF Roll of Honor Award Committee at firstname.lastname@example.org or (800-545-2433, ext.
 4226).
 (All nominations are forwarded to the chair.)
 Any format is acceptable.
 As with any award, if you have documentation supporting why the nominee should receive the award, you are encouraged to provide it.

 Roll of Honor Recipients